Vangacharitha/AI-Translator/README.md

-Here is your **correct Markdown README** with **proper bold formatting** and a clear place to insert your **screenshots**.

-You can copy–paste this directly into GitHub — all bold text will appear correctly.

----

 # 🌐 **AI-Powered Hindi & Telugu Translation System**

 A lightweight and efficient **English-to-Hindi** and **English-to-Telugu** translation application built with **Streamlit**, **n8n**, and **Gemini AI**.